 Yes, it is very safe to travel to Nepal even if you are doing solo or group travel.

-Many of the travelers that travel to Nepal will tell you that Nepal is actually safer to visit.
+Many of the travelers who travel to Nepal will tell you instantly that Nepal is actually a safer country to visit.
 Because, the political condition is stable & the crime rate is very low as well.

 However, there are several issues where travelers should take considerable care when traveling.
 Most especially, extra care should be taken if you are planning on trekking alone in the Himalayas.
 And if you are a solo female traveler, we suggest you not to travel alone since there are some cases of sexual harassment.

 It is always better to travel to Nepal with your friends or guide.
 Also, you should also be aware of the fraud, scams & theft while traveling alone.